 Richard’s roots in Missional Church and Theology go back to his college days at St. Meinrad College where he focused on European History, Speech & Theater.
 His graduate studies at St. Meinrad School of Theology concentrated on Patristics, Systematics, and Discipleship.
 An environment with ecumenical professors of various denominations who were on the cutting edge of Missional Church Theology and pastoral practices helped shaped and influenced Richard’s thinking and understanding of the Patristic period’s influences on Missional Church and church planting.
 Richard studied with Dr. Eli Goldratt, creator of the “Theory of Constraints,” who is best known for the book called “The Goal,” with over six million copies sold in multiple languages.
 Richard worked closely with Eli developing cutting-edge methods for banks, insurance companies, and investment banking.
 The years spent working with Dr. Goldratt helped shaped and influenced Richard’s thinking and understanding of the nature of organizations, data management, and constraints.

 Richard’s Myers-Briggs type indicator is an ENTP, and he is a Two on the Enneagram.
+Richard and his wife Therese live in the greater Chicago area, and the Galveston area, and have two grown children one in Chicago and one in Texas.

 Applying what Richard calls “Actionable Discipleship Thinking,” Richard provides expertise, years of experience, and insightful guidance, scenario planning, and creativity to church leaders, church planters, and congregations in discerning how technology intersects with and embraces the work of God.
 What is the role of data privacy and how best to prepare for the change at hand?